Skip to content

 {'weather_tool': AuthenticationGuardrailResult(allowed=True, reason='Valid access token.'), 'sql_tool': AuthenticationGuardrailResult(allowed=False, reason='Authentication failed')}

-It validates all tools and realizes that sql_tool has an invalid access token whereas weather_tool accepted
+It validates all tools and realizes that sql_tool has an invalid access token whereas weather_tool and read_file accepted.

 You can customize a guardrail to adapt to your specific needs.
 The new class should inherit from the GuardrailBase class and override two required methods: prompt_selection() — which defines the set of guardrail rules — and result_field() — which specifies the unique name of the guardrail.